 The use of experts is extremely important in DUI / DWI, drunk driving, or driving under the influence of alcohol or drugs (DUID) cases.
 Because the prosecution will be putting the arresting officer and the criminalist on during his or her case to testify as to why the defendant is guilty, it is vital that the defense is able to put on its own witnesses to counter that.
 Experts can be called to discuss a variety of topics, but their primary purpose is to support the idea that there are other possible explanations for the prosecution’s evidence that the defendant was drunk driving.

-Perlmutter & McGuinness, P.C. has experience working with a long list of DWI experts.
+Law Offices of Daniel A. McGuinness, PC has experience working with a long list of DWI experts.
 Some of the areas of defense that benefit from experts are below.